-This is the second re-issue of policy bulletin DPM-0518-CC/POL (originally issued on March 18, 2020 and initially updated on March 24, 2020) on Paid Administrative Leave During the Public Health Emergency Due to the COVID-19 Pandemic.
+This is the third re-issue of policy bulletin DPM-0518-CC/POL on Paid Administrative Leave During the Public Health Emergency Due to the COVID-19 Pandemic.
+This bulletin was originally issued on March 18, 2020, initially updated on March 24, 2020, and next updated April 5, 2020.
 Section II was initially updated to permit use of paid administrative leave by non-essential employees who are unable to telework and are directed to not report to work.
-This leave is available beginning Wednesday, March 25, 2020.
+This leave was available beginning Wednesday, March 25, 2020.
 In the second update, Section II was updated to stipulate that state-provided paid administrative leave for any of the purposes in this bulletin will be available only in circumstances where an employee is ineligible for federal emergency paid sick leave or emergency FMLA leave that is available effective April 1, 2020, under the Families First Coronavirus Response Act.
-Other minor updates clarify the eligibility of non-essential employees for paid administrative leave when barred from reporting to work under the Safer at Home order issued by the Department of Health Services.
+Other minor updates clarified the eligibility of non-essential employees for paid administrative leave when barred from reporting to work under the Safer at Home order issued by the Department of Health Services.